Integrative Psychiatry

 I have a good deal of faith in nature’s ability to heal, which has led me to explore various alternative avenues of addressing mental and physical issues, such as through supplements and plant-based medicine, mindfulness, qigong, and somatic therapy.

-The power of being in nature itself (hiking, forest bathing, swimming, etc.) provides a profoundly healing process!
+The power of being in nature itself (hiking, forest bathing, swimming, etc.) can feel so healing!

 While I have much to offer you in terms of non-medication routes to healing, there may be times I recommend medication.
 Alternatively, there may be times I refer you to a CAM (Complementary and Alternative Medicine) provider who specializes in a modality that I think would benefit you.